 Suspected victims of trafficking and slavery who have been identified by the AFP have not always been kept under lock and key.
 Instead trafficked people may be effectively controlled through more subtle methods such as confiscation of travel documents, threats of violence, fear of being reported to authorities and social, cultural and physical isolation.
 While some trafficked people are unlawfully in Australia, others hold valid visas entitling them to work in Australia.

-People are trafficked to Australia for exploitation including forced labour, slavery, sexual servitude and debt bondage.
+People are trafficked to Australia for exploitation including forced labour, slavery, forced marriage, servitude and debt bondage.
 These types of exploitation can occur in workplaces or in private homes.
 So far most cases of trafficking in Australia have been identified in the sex industry but people can also be trafficked to Australia for exploitation in other industries such as hospitality, construction and agriculture, as well as domestic labour and forced marriage.